 This card lets you use it with the Ink Business Preferred Credit Card to earn three points per dollar or 3% cashback in some business categories, as well as 1.5% cashback on all other purchases.

 You can also use this card and other cards to earn different types of rewards.

 That goes both for the value of rewards you can earn and the time limit because rewards earned with this card do not expire.
 Also, there are no blackout dates on travel rewards.

 This credit card offers a few ways to redeem your points, such as travel, gift cards, Amazon purchases, statement credits, deposit into a checking or savings account, and so on.

 If you want to earn more than one cent per point, you will have to transfer points to a premium Ultimate Rewards card.

 You need to earn at least 2,000 points to redeem.

-However, if you are a business owner who regularly spends money in a variety of categories, take a shot with this credit card.
+However, take a shot with this credit card if you are a business owner who regularly spends money in various categories.

 If you want to use this card, you need to have a good or excellent credit score.